 Nowadays, we continue on the research with the aim of energy optimization of the ejector unit as a chemical reactor and gas-treating device.
 The present ejector unit is attached to the bottom of the approx. 1.2 m high bubble column which generates the back-pressure required for a proper function of the ejector.
 The experimental setup enables to perform the hydraulic and the mass-transfer measurements with the water flow rate up to 3 l/s with the pressure up to 600 kPa.
 The air pressure in the suction chamber can be adjusted via the throttling valve in the range of 2.5 to 98 kPa.
 The back pressure generated by the bubble column can be varied in the range of 103 – 212 kPa (the pressure up to 110 kPa can be adjusted via the liquid level in the column, to achieve a higher back pressure an additional throttling valve have to be installed on the bubble column outlet).
-The ejector unit is of a modular design; the body consists of a stainless steel suction chamber to which various nozzles, mixing tubes and diffusors can be attached.
+The ejector unit is of modular design; the body consists of a stainless steel suction chamber to which various nozzles, mixing tubes and diffusers can be attached.

 The nozzles used in the ejector vary in their inner diameter (up to 14 mm) and converging angle (from 40 ° to 180 °).
-It is also possible to introduce parts which change the behavior of the liquid jet, e.g. swirl bodies, in order to study their impact on the ejector performance.
-The mixing tube of 18 mm i.d. constists of four parts made of PMMA which enable to vary the length of the mixing tube from 0 to 360 mm.
+It is also possible to introduce parts which change the behaviour of the liquid jet, e.g. swirl bodies, in order to study their impact on the ejector performance.
+The mixing tube of 18 mm i.d. consists of four parts made of PMMA which enable to vary the length of the mixing tube from 0 to 360 mm.
 The individual parts are equipped with pressure taps which enable to measure the pressure profile along the mixing tube.
 The inner diameter of the mixing tube can be further modified via additional reductions.

-The hydraulic and mass-transfer characteristics of the ejector with air/water system utilizing coalescent and not-coalescent batches measured in recent years are now submitted into the journal offices in form of two research papers.
+The hydraulic and mass-transfer characteristics of the ejector with air/water system utilizing coalescent and not-coalescent batches measured in recent years are now submitted into the journal offices in the form of two research papers.